-☑ - Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44.
+\(\sigma\) - Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44.

-- ☑ Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation or conditions at the time of permit issuance. - Sampling and Reporting Frequency.
-As the facility had new treatment technology installed prior to the issuance of the previous permit, the previous permit contained a monthly sampling and reporting frequencies in an effort to obtain sufficient effluent data.
-This permit contains quarterly sampling and reporting frequencies in accordance with 10 CSR 20-7.015(3).
+☑ - Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance.

+• Sampling and Reporting Frequency.
+The previous permit contained monthly sampling and reporting frequencies.
+This permit contains quarterly sampling and reporting frequencies (except for E. coli) due to the low design flow of the facility, consistency amongst effluent data, and compliance with effluent limits.
 The permit is still protective of water quality.

-- pH.
-The previous permit contained final pH effluent limits of 6.5-9.0 SU.
-However, the permit writer has determined that final effluent limits of 6.0-9.0 SU are protective of the water quality standard [10 CSR 20-7.031(5)(E)], due to the buffering capacity of the lake mixing zone.
-The water quality standards of 6.5-9.0 SU is to be applied as a chronic criteria and is only applicable for waters with designated uses and as such is not applicable to the receiving stream Tributary to Table Rock Lake. - \boxtimes The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.
+- Ammonia as N. Effluent limitations were re-calculated for Ammonia using based on new information derived from discharge monitoring reports and on the current Missouri Water Quality Standards for Ammonia.
+Additionally, in the previous permit, the permit writer did not take mixing in the receiving stream into account.
+Ammonia limits were calculated in this permit using lake mixing zone considerations.
+The newly established limitations are still protective of water quality. - Dissolved Oxygen.
+Effluent limitations removed.
+The previous permit required Dissolved Oxygen monitoring.
+However, the permit writer has determined that due to the buffering capacity of the mixing zone in this permit, there is no reasonable potential to violate water quality standards.
+The permit is still protective of water quality. - pH.
+The previous permit contained final effluent limits of 6.5-9.0 SU.
+However, the permit writer has determined that final effluent limits of 6.0-9.0 SU are protective of the water quality standard [10 CSR 20-7.031(5)(E)], due to the buffering capacity of the mixing zone. - Total Residual Chlorine (TRC).
+The previous permit included final effluent limitations of 17 μg/L as a daily maximum and 8 μg/L as a monthly average.
+However, it has been determined by the permit writer that final effluent limitations of 19 μg/L as a daily maximum and 9 μg/L as a monthly average have been included in this permit due to the mixing considerations described in this fact sheet.
+These final effluent limitations are protective of water quality standards and will be reevaluated upon renewal. - \boxtimes The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.
 The previous permit contained a special condition which described a specific set of prohibitions related to general criteria found in 10 CSR 20-7.031(4).
 In order to comply with 40 CFR 122.44(d)(1), the permit writer has conducted reasonable potential determinations for each general criterion and established numeric effluent limitations where reasonable potential exists.
 While the removal of the previous permit special condition creates the appearance of backsliding, since this permit establishes numeric limitations where reasonable potential to cause or contribute to an excursion of the general criteria exists the permit maintains sufficient effluent limitations and monitoring requirements in order to protect water quality, this permit is equally protective as compared to the previous permit.
 Therefore, given this new information, and the fact that the previous permit special condition was not consistent with 40 CFR 122.44(d)(1), an error occurred in the establishment of the general criteria as a special condition of the previous permit.
 Please see Part VI Effluent Limits Determination for more information regarding the reasonable potential determinations for each general criterion related to this facility.